JD2112/methylr/README.md

 2. DNA methylation test data can be found [here](https://sourceforge.net/projects/methylr/files/testData.zip)

 ## Quick start
-### Web-server:
-Go to the webserver and run the complete tool for different analysis - [methylr.research.liu.se](https://methylr.research.liu.se)

 ### Local use:
-We provide a lite version for local use with Docker container.
+We provide Docker container for local use.

 ### Computational requirements
 - Linux - AMD64 (tested on Ubuntu 20.04)